Auditing Policy & Information

 - Fee Exclusions

-NOTE: The College does not scale or waive audit fees based on financial circumstances of potential auditors, except to the following extent: As part of its response to the COVID-19 pandemic and resulting disruptions to the scheduling of bar exams, Class of 2020 graduates may audit Summer Session 2 and Fall 2020 classes, space permitting, without charge.
+NOTE: The College does not scale or waive audit fees based on financial circumstances of potential auditors, except to the following extent: As part of its response to the COVID-19 pandemic and resulting disruptions to the scheduling of bar exams, Class of 2020 graduates (August 2019, December 2019, and May 2020 graduates) may audit Summer Session 2 and Fall 2020 bar-subject classes that they may have missed, space permitting, without charge.
+This option allows for additional preparation for graduates who plan to take the February 2021 bar exam.

 Subject to the limitations contained in this policy, UC Hastings Law employees, affiliated scholars or researchers may audit courses without charge, as long as attendance does not interfere with work obligations and is approved by the employee’s manager and Human Resources.
 It is at the discretion of the Chancellor & Dean, in extraordinary circumstances, to identify additional persons or categories of persons who will be allowed to audit without charge.